lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

 ## User Stories

 1. As a user, I want to access my address book, so I can add and view contacts.
+    - AddressBook getId should return correct ID ✓
 2. As a user, I want to be able to create a contact with a name, phone and email, so I can add it to the address book.
+    - getName, getPhone and getEmail should return correct name, phone and email ✓
 3. As a user, I want to be able to add a contact to my address book, so I can keep their details.
 3. As a user, I want to be able to have a contact displayed, so I can view their details.
 4. As a user, I want to be able to search for a contact by name, so I can find a particular contact.